-Step aside Trader Joe’s, make the best jalapeno hummus right at home with 9 basic ingredients in 15 minutes.
-This jalapeno dip with cream cheese is so creamy, silky smooth and bursting with green chili pepper flavor – plus, it’s healthier and additive/preservative free.
-One bite and you’ll never go back to store-bought dips again!
+Step aside, Trader Joe’s!
+You can make the best jalapeno hummus right at home with 9 basic ingredients in just 15 minutes.
+This Jalapeno Dip with Cream Cheese is silky smooth and bursting with bright and spicy green chili pepper flavor, like jalapeño poppers in dip form.
+It’s healthier and additive/preservative free too – one bite and you’ll be hooked!

 Update: This recipe for jalapeno dip with cream cheese published in July 2014.
 I made updates to the post below to include more information about preparing hummus jalapeno dip at home.

 Hi, friends!
 I hope you love chickpeas as much as we do.
 Because today we are transforming those wonderful, protein-rich, little gems of creamy deliciousness into a super-smooth, ultra-flavorful, lip-smacking-good dip.
-Grab a chip, shovel (fine, or a spoon), because this snack recipe is *chef’s kiss* – epic!
+Grab a chip, shovel (fine, or a spoon), because this snack recipe is *chef’s kiss* perfection!

 About this jalapeno dip with cream cheese